AlexanderMakarov/am-budget-view/README.md

    Run it with `-h` for details.
    It would explain how to work with multiple configuration files and see information directly in terminal.
 4. Application automatically starts in "local HTTP server mode" and opens in a default browser.
-5. Application supports 3 "reporting" mode: 'web' - default, 'file' - to open text report in default TXT files veiwer, 'none' - only STDOUT.
+5. Application supports 3 "reporting" modes: 'web' - default, 'file' - to open text report in default TXT files veiwer, 'none' - only STDOUT.
 6. Application supports one more "categorization" mode - need to set `categorizeMode: true` in configuration file.
-   This mode is useful to configure categorization.
+   This mode is useful to find transactions without categories.

 # Use with Beancount and Fava UI